 (Annual Report Card, 2015.
 Canadian Board Diversity Council.
 Page 4.)

 Women hold only 25% of vice-president positions, and 15% of CEO positions.

 How much does gender inequality cost Canada? $150B, report finds, 2017.
 CBC News.

 In Support of

 The Women + Wealth Gala is a not-for-profit fundraiser event.
-A percentage of the net proceeds as well as all donations will be donated to the Canadian Women’s Foundation and all raffle proceeds are donated to Mamas For Mamas.
+A percentage of the net proceeds are donated to the Canadian Women’s Foundation and all raffle proceeds are donated to Mamas For Mamas.

 The Canadian Women’s Foundation is Canada’s public foundation for women and girls.
 They fund programs across Canada, prioritizing the communities where the need is greatest.
 These programs address four urgent issues: prevention of gender-based violence, women’s economic development, girls’ empowerment, and inclusive leadership.
 To learn more, please visit www.canadianwomen.org.

 Mamas for Mamas is a national charitable organization that supports mothers and caregivers in crisis by providing ongoing support to individuals and families facing various poverty-related struggles.
 Their mission is to change the landscape of poverty through innovative approaches to financial barriers faced by struggling families.
 To learn more, please visit www.mamasformamas.org.